Emma Nicholson: European Parliament

-Lady Nicholson became a member of the European Parliament in 1999, joining the Committee on Foreign Affairs and serving as the committee's vice-president from 2004 to 2007.
+Nicholson became a member of the European Parliament in 1999, joining the Committee on Foreign Affairs and serving as the committee's vice-president from 2004 to 2007.
 She was President of the Delegation for Relations with Iraq and President of the Committee on Women's Rights of the Euro-Mediterranean Parliamentary Assembly.
-Lady Nicholson was also a member of the subcommittee on Human Rights, the Delegation for relations with Iran and the Delegation for relations with the Mashreq countries (i.e. the eastern Arab world).
+Nicholson was also a member of the subcommittee on Human Rights, the Delegation for relations with Iran and the Delegation for relations with the Mashreq countries (i.e. the eastern Arab world).
 She was Rapporteur for Kashmir, and in 2007 her controversial report on Kashmir was passed by a majority of 522 to 9.

 During the Iraq War, Nicholson gave evidence to the United Nations that she claimed showed Iraq had "hidden material used to make weapons of mass destruction".
 She described the draining of the Mesopotamian Marshes as a "genocide".

 She has monitored elections in many countries.
-In 2006, Lady Nicholson was Chief Observer of the European Union Election Observation Mission to Yemen.
+In 2006, Nicholson was Chief Observer of the European Union Election Observation Mission to Yemen.
 She was a member of European Union Election Observation Missions to Palestine (2005), Azerbaijan (2005), Lebanon (2005), Afghanistan (2005), Armenia (2007) and Pakistan (2008).
 In January and December 2005 she was a member of the United Nations Election Observation Missions to Iraq.

 She also generated controversy through her strong opposition to international adoptions, which she believed had become a market and subject to corruption.
 While the European Parliament's Special Rapporteur for Romania's EU accession she and some others in the international community criticised international adoptions.
 Due partially to her pressure, the Romanian government in 2005 implemented legislation that de facto banned the practice, in line with practices in some of the EU member states.
 The measure generated controversy, mainly in the US, Israel, France, Spain and Italy, particularly from prospective parents.
 International and Romanian media also called attention to poor conditions in Romanian orphanages and hospitals where abandoned children remained for prolonged periods, while acknowledging some progress made in reforming child protection.
 In December 2005 and July 2006, the EP passed measures requesting Romania deal with outstanding pipeline cases, despite Romania having dismissed these formally through legislation after consultation with an Independent Panel of EU Experts on Family Law.
 Critics claimed that this panel was stacked with opponents of international adoptions.
 The U.S. Congress also passed repeated measures and held hearings opposing the ban.

-Lady Nicholson stood down from the European Parliament at the 2009 elections.
+Nicholson stood down from the European Parliament at the 2009 elections.